-All faculty and students have full access to the facilities of FAMU's Coleman Memorial Library and branch libraries.
+All faculty and students have full access to the facilities of FAMU's Coleman Memorial Library, branch libraries, and reading rooms.
 These facilities more than adequately support faculty and student use of information technology for instruction, learning and research.
 Coleman Memorial Library occupies approximately 88,964 net square feet.
-Almost 20,000 additional square feet are available in the branch libraries.
+Almost 20,000 additional square feet are available in the branch libraries and reading rooms.
 The University Libraries presently have a seating capacity of 834, including group study rooms, a student study lounge and cafe, and 20 graduate/faculty study carrels.
 The recent addition to Coleman Library also includes a state of the art information literacy classroom and teleconference rooms.
 All library facilities enjoy dense fiber optic wiring (one outlet for every 40 square feet of floor space) to the desktop.
 In addition to fiber wiring, much of the main library and its immediate grounds are wireless, enabling students and faculty convenient and generous access to the wireless network using their own supported laptops, or they may borrow one of 24 network-ready laptops from the Library Systems Department for use in the library.

-The Office of Instructional Technology is housed in Coleman Library.
-Instructional Technolgy contains two teleconference centers/distance learning classrooms, with a combined seating capacity of over 50 people, designed for both satellite teleconferencing and for mediated viewing.
+The Instructional Technology, of the Instructional Technology Division, is housed in the Coleman Library.
+The IMC contains two teleconference centers/distance learning classrooms, with a combined seating capacity of over 50 people, designed for both satellite teleconferencing and for mediated viewing.
 The IMC also contains an open computer laboratory, television services, graphics and production laboratory, and faculty development laboratory.
 Non-print resources and equipment are available for faculty to borrow and/or view.

-Electronic Journals In Support of Theater
+In Support of Visual Arts

-The library has access to over 100 electronic journals in support of Theater.
-The following is a list of subject areas covered and a core list of journals.
+The library has access to over 600 electronic journals in support of Visual Arts.
+The following is a list of the subject areas covered.
+The number in parentheses indicates the number of electronic journals for the subject area.